 Microwave Peanut Brittle is the easiest way to make peanut brittle, and you still get that sugary, crunchy, light, nutty treat, with less than 10 minutes of work!
 It’s perfect for a homemade holiday gift!

-This peanut brittle is perfectly nutty, crunchy, and light.
+This easy peanut brittle is perfectly nutty, crunchy, and light.
 Even though it’s made in the microwave it has a perfect texture, is sweet, and salty, and so delicious.
+It’s a great first time candy making recipe, and one of my favorite candies to make for the holiday season.

 I finally wanted to try my hand at making peanut brittle this year.
 And of course I decided to go the easy route, and make it in the microwave, because we love our microwave fudge, and microwave caramels, so why not add microwave peanut brittle to the mix.

 Of course there are different powered microwaves so there are some risks with making it in the microwave, but if you watch the color closely as it cooks you should be able to tell when it’s done.
-You can also check the temperature of the mixture to be sure – you want it to be about 300 degrees Fahrenheit (or when you drop a small amount in very cold water it will solidify, and separate into hard brittle threads).
+You can also check the temperature of the mixture with a candy thermometer – you want it to be about 300 degrees Fahrenheit (or when you drop a small amount in very cold water it will solidify, and separate into hard brittle threads).

 Peanut Brittle Variations: